tencentyun/intlcloud-documents/product/云智 AI 应用服务/腾讯云小钛/操作指南/运营数据_intl.md

 You can monitor and view the working status of bots through real-time and historical data in **Operational Data** > **Bot data**.

 #### Real-time data
-The real-time bot data includes the current customers in conversation, total customers in conversation and average conversation duration today; questions asked, questions matched and matching rate today; ratings, satisfied customers and satisfaction rate today.
-The data can be viewed by channel.
+Real-time bot data includes currently chatting customer number, total customer number, average conversation duration, questions asked, questions matched, match ratio, daily ratings, satisfied customers and satisfaction ratio.
+Data can be viewed by channel.

 #### Historical data
-The historical bot data include the total customers in conversation, answers and answer rate; total questions asked, questions matched and matching rate; total ratings, satisfied customers and satisfaction rate.
-The data can be viewed by channel.
+Historical bot data include total chatted customers, numbers of answer, answer rate, total questions number, matched question number, match rate, total reviews, satisfied customer number and satisfaction ratio.
+Data can be viewed by channel.

 ## Agent Data
 You can view the working status of each agent and perform QC and assessment on their work through real-time, historical data and agent statistics in **Operational Data** > **Agent data**.